scandum/quadsort/README.md

 Cache
 -----
-Because quadsort uses O(n) swap memory its cache utilization is not as ideal as in-place sorts.
-It however appears that quadsort is always faster than in-place sorts for array sizes that do not exhaust the L1 cache, which can be up to 64KB on modern processors.
+Because quadsort uses n / 2 swap memory its cache utilization is not as ideal as in-place sorts.
+However, in-place sorting of random data results in suboptimal swapping.
+Based on my benchmarks it appears that quadsort is always faster than in-place sorts for array sizes that do not exhaust the L1 cache, which can be up to 64KB on modern processors.

 Visualization
 -------------

-In the visualization below three tests are performed.
-The first test is on a random distribution, the second on partially sorted data, the third on a descending distribution, and the fourth on an ascending distribution with a random tail.
+In the visualization below four tests are performed.
+The first test is on a random distribution, the second on an ascending distribution, the third on a descending distribution, and the fourth on an ascending distribution with a random tail.

 The upper half shows the swap memory and the bottom half shows the main memory.
 Colors are used to differentate between skip, swap, merge, and copy operations.

 ![quadsort benchmark](https://github.com/scandum/quadsort/blob/master/benchmark.gif)